NobodysLackey/college_match/README.md

 ### ***Getting Started***

-##### Use the NavBar to navigate throughout the application to see a list of all restaurants.
-Click on each to see it's details as well as leave a review.
+##### Play through the game to try and match up the collegiate logos.
+Click the end-zone at the bottom for a surprise.
+Wreck 'em!

 ***